-I research how civilizations function.
 There has never been an immortal society.
-Regardless of how technologically advanced our own society is, it is unlikely to be an exception.
-To secure a positive common future that defies these odds, we must understand the hidden forces that shape society.
+No matter how technologically advanced our own society is, it is unlikely to be an exception.
+To achieve a positive future that defies these odds, we must understand the hidden forces that shape society.

 Great Founder Theory

-Sociological analysis always carries implications at the largest scale.
-There are important questions to answer in this space: What drives social change?
+What drives social change?
 What are the origins of institutional health or sclerosis?
 My answer is that a small number of functional institutions founded by exceptional individuals form the core of society.
 These institutions are imperfectly imitated by the rest of society, multiplying their effect.
-The original versions, of course, outperform their imitators, and are responsible for the creation and renewal of a society’s goods.
+The original versions outperform their imitators, and are responsible for the creation and renewal of a society’s goods.
 Over time, functional institutions decay.
 As the landscape of founders and institutions changes, so does the landscape of society.